Weldon Angelos case: 924(c) stacking

 The case is an example of what is technically known as 924(c) stacking.
 In many such cases the jury decides a gun may have been present beyond an acceptable probability of reasonable doubt appropriate for a commensurate sentence, rather than a sentence commensurate with a violent crime.
-For example, in a similar case involving defendant Michael Prikakis, Prikakis like Angelos was induced by a paid informant to make three drug sales.
+For example, in a similar case, Michael Prikakis, like Angelos, was induced by a paid informant to make three drug sales.
 It was asserted that a gun was present, this was denied by Prikakis, and the jury decided a gun was present beyond reasonable doubt.
 It is known in that case that the judge's instructions to the jury did not apprise them to use a standard of reasonable doubt appropriate for a stacked sentence.
 The judge Vinson later wrote that the jury would have been shocked to learn of the stacked sentence: "I think they would rise up in indignation, as anybody else would, if they know about how this law is being applied and construed in circumstances such as this, which is essentially one underlying offense."
 Judge Vinson also noted that in such cases the prosecutor can choose the length of the sentence by choosing what number of controlled buys to solicit prior to the arrest of the defendant.
 Articles also note that prosecutors can solicit controlled buys from an essentially innocent defendant known to carry a gun, thereby inducing a previously innocent person to commit transactions leading to life imprisonment.

 Proponents argue that 924(c) stacking effectively punishes recidivist offenders and removes them from society.
 On the other hand, J. Shulhofer wrote that although 924(c) stacking was intended to be applied to repeat offenders, in practice prosecutors actually apply it "on first offenders in borderline situations who may have plausible defenses and are more likely to insist upon trial."

 Release

 On 31 May 2016, after serving 13 years in prison, Angelos was released from prison thanks to a bipartisan campaign to secure his release, which included advocacy from celebrities such as Alicia Keys and Snoop Dogg, and political figures like Charles Koch and Senator Mike Lee (R-UT).
 The reasons for the court's reduction of Angelos' sentence remained unclear, as the records had been sealed.
 The Washington Post quoted Angelos' attorney, Mark Osler, explaining "After three and half years of inaction on Weldon's clemency petition, he is free because of the fair and good action of a prosecutor.
 He returns to citizenship because of the actions of one individual."

 Young Americans for Liberty featured him in their "Incarceration Nation" activism project, and he spoke at YALCON 2016.

-In December 2020, then-President Donald Trump issued a full pardon to Angelos.
+In December 2020, President Donald Trump issued a full pardon to Angelos.